Tales of the Tendo Family: Manga

-Written and illustrated by Ken Saito, Tales of the Tendo Family was initially serialized in Hakusensha's shōjo manga magazine LaLa DX from August 9, 2014 to August 10, 2017.
+Written and illustrated by Ken Saito, Tales of the Tendo Family was initially serialized in Hakusensha's shōjo manga magazine LaLa DX from August 9, 2014, to August 10, 2017.
 The series was later transferred to Hakusensha's LaLa magazine on December 22, 2017.
-The series' chapters have been collected into sixteen tankōbon volumes as of July 2025.
+The series' chapters have been collected into seventeen tankōbon volumes as of March 2026.
 The series is licensed by One Peace Books for English publication.